Portion/Yield:Makes 40–50 biscuits

-The recipe for the ginger cookies is one of my old classic favourites but I normally make gingerbread men with this recipe, however the beauty of this recipe is its versatility and it could be used for nearly any shape your heart desires.
+The recipe for these ginger biscuits is one of my old classic favourites and I normally make gingerbread men, but the beauty of this recipe is its versatility and it can be used to make pretty much any shape you like.

-I started making these cookies to give them to friends and colleagues but then it came to me they would be perfect for my Christmas tree too.
-I made the first batch with holes in the raw dough but because these were not large enough, I could not thread the string through the holes.
-Armed with this “knowledge” I set off the second time more prepared and I made the holes in the raw cookie dough fairly big and I re-enforced these when they came out of the oven and the cookies were still warm.
-I used this very rustic red string but you can use pretty colourful silky ribbons of your choice.
+I started making these biscuits to give to friends and colleagues, but then it dawned on me that they would be perfect for my Christmas tree too.
+I made the first batch with holes in the raw dough, but because these were not large enough, I could not thread the string through the holes.
+Armed with this discovery, I was more prepared the second time, so I made the holes in the raw dough fairly big and then re-enforced them when the biscuits came out of the oven and were still warm.
+I used rustic red string but you can use pretty colourful silky ribbons of your choice.

-I love this idea to customise your Christmas tree, so no one else would have the same decorations as you, clever?!?
+I love this idea to customise your Christmas tree, so no one else will have the same decorations as you.
+Clever, eh?!

-Once I got into the swing of things I decided to get the edible glitter, that I use on my cup cakes, from the back of the larder and dust my cookies with the glitter.
-It’s very pretty when the light falls on the glitter and the sparkle is enhanced especially when you have the candles lit in the room, it’s picture perfect.
-Who said decorating a Christmas tree needs to be expensive or boring?
+Once I got into the swing of things, I then decided to get the edible glitter (that I also use on my cupcakes) from the back of the larder and dust my biscuits with the glitter.
+It’s very pretty when the light falls on the glitter and the sparkle is especially enhanced when you have candles lit in the room.
+It’s truly picture perfect.
+Who says decorating a Christmas tree needs to be expensive or boring?

 Ingredients & Method

 For the Ginger Biscuits

 - 400g dark muscovado sugar or soft dark brown sugar